 June has enjoyed a 20-year career, in which she has become one of the most recognisable faces of British television.
 June began her career at Kiss 100 and later became a presenter for MTV UK & Ireland.
 It was when she started on Channel 4’s T4 that she became a household name.
 June hosted 2005’s Make Poverty History event and presented at the UK leg of Live Earth in 2007.
 In 2008 she hosted Nelson Mandela’s 90th birthday celebrations in front of 30,000 people in London’s Hyde Park.
 June has also interviewed and introduced some of the world’s biggest names including HRH Prince of Wales, Bill Clinton, Al Gore and George Clooney.

 She has worked extensively with HRH Prince Charles as an ambassador for the Prince’s Trust, whilst campaigning for The One and Produce (RED).
-June was awarded an MBE in 2007 for her services to broadcasting and charity, making her one of the youngest ever people to receive an MBE.
+June was awarded an MBE in 2007 for her services to broadcasting and charity, making her one of the youngest people ever to receive an MBE.
+June was later awarded an OBE in the 2020 New Years’ Honours List.

 Contact us to get June Sarpong's fees and availability for your next event